anatoly314/async-habr-translate/README.md

         console.log(value) // ^_^
     })
 ```

-If the chain ends and the error remains unhandled, the unhandledPromiseRejection event will be triggered, which you can subscribe to in order to track unhandled errors inside promises:
+If the chain ends with the error still unhandled, the `unhandledrejection` event will be triggered.
+You can subscribe to this event to track unhandled errors inside promises:

 ```javascript
 window.addEventListener('unhandledrejection', (event) => {
    console.log('Unhandled Promise error.
 Shame on you!')